What I love about Baked Boursin Chicken with Spinach and Tomatoes

 - Tomatoes – You will be using mini tomatoes for this recipe.
 Either grape or cherry tomatoes would work well.

 - Shallots – I love shallots and they are commonly used in Italian-style dishes like this one.
 They have a more mild and sweeter flavour than typical onions.
+You can also use very thinly sliced white or yellow onions.

 FAQ: